 4. New Humanity

-We affirm the gifts and calling of women, as well as men, in ministry and leadership.
+We affirm the gifts and calling of women, queer folk and men in ministry and leadership.
 We are committed to building relationships with people who are materially poor and are on the margins of society, as well as with those who have many resources.
 We seek to address and change attitudes, behaviors, and structures that deny opportunities and power to people because of the color of their skin.
 We value racial and cultural diversity.
 We know that overcoming these human barriers is not easy, but by the power of God’s Spirit at work among us we seek to demonstrate the oneness of the Body of Christ with the diversity of all its parts.

 5. Spiritual Vibrancy

 We believe that the best context for a transforming relationship with Jesus is one that stresses both an “inner journey” of contemplation, prayer, worship, and study and an “outward expression” of that journey in service to the world.
 We refuse to choose one over the other.
 At RMC we want to experience a vibrant spiritual life with Christ through all the stages of life.
 We don’t believe that Christians reach some plateau of “maturity” where they coast until they reach heaven.
 We believe every life-stage, from the youngest to the oldest, is an opportunity to experience God in new ways and to deepen our love relationship with Christ.